 Yes, there were queues to get in, but that was only to be expected with such a large event being staged.
 Overall though there was very little to complain about, there was something for everyone.
 As for the serious photographers, special elevated areas were made available for them.
 As the images below testify, the whole event was a photographic feast.
 So when is the next anniversary, if it's the 100th then that will be worth waiting for.

-Special thanks must go to Colonel GS Ian Logan, Director of Air 04 Payerne and to Didier Vallon who helped coordinate the event.
+A special thankyou must go to Colonel GS Ian Logan, Director of Air 04 Payerne and to Didier Vallon who helped coordinate the event.

-The Patrouille Suisse in their F-5E Tiger II's and resplendent in special '1964-2004 40 years' markings, flew their 2004 routine, involving 6, 5, 4 and solo displays, but with a little extra, on this special occasion.
+The Patrouille Suisse in their F-5E Tiger IIs and resplendent in special '1964-2004 40 years' markings, flew their 2004 routine, involving 6, 5, 4 and solo displays, but with a little extra, on this special occasion.
 A spectacular flare display concluded their show, as part of the final cloud burst.

 C-121C Super Constellation (N73544 ex 54-0156) now operated by SCFA/Breitling.
 There are very few airworthy Constellations today, this particular one was brought over from the United States earlier this year and is now based in Switzerland.
 Its sound and its undoubted elegance, as it made a series of fly-bys and a touch and go before departing back to Geneva, was one of the highlights of the show.